 Wait a minute, are there customers out there that would take a 1% to 4% discount if they paid their invoice within a 24 hour period or the same day?
 I have never seen a customer take this opportunity and more often the standard early payment discount terms to an account debtor is “Net 30 days 2% net 10”.
 Very few customers seldom take advantage of an early payment discount and leaves the vendor struggling for cash.

-The reality is that early payment terms offered to customers has existed for many years since credit terms have been offered in business transactions and now has extended to consumer transactions.
+The reality is that early payment terms offered to customers have existed for many years since credit terms have been offered in business transactions and now has extended to consumer transactions.
 I recently paid an invoice for a doctor’s visit online and it offered a substantial discount for paying before a certain date.
 It’s a very common practice now for a business to offer some type of financial incentive to pay an invoice earlier than the terms.

-The problem is that even with a substantial savings, customers prefer to take the longer credit terms offer and leverage on the line of credit offered by the business/vendor.
+The problem is that even with substantial savings, customers prefer to take the longer credit terms offer and leverage on the line of credit offered by the business/vendor.
 Some account debtors just don’t have the man power to pay an invoice within 10 days to take advantage of the early payment discount.

-The solution is stop offering early payment terms to customers and just get an invoice factoring company.
+The solution is to stop offering early payment terms to customers and just get an invoice factoring company.
 This eliminates the waiting time and will give the business a consistent, reliable cash flow solution on the invoices it needs early payments on.
 Factoring companies often will accept an agreement whereas the business owner can offer only specific accounts to submit for funding and is not required to factor all of the invoices.
 This is a great option for the business because it can sell its invoices and pay for a fee only when needed.

 Invoice Factoring cost is not an interest rate!
 The transaction is a buyer/seller agreement whereas the business owner sells an invoice at an agreed upon discounted price.
 For example, if your factoring agreement says you will sell the invoice at a discounted 3% flat fee, and receive 97% for the sale of your invoices then its 3% regardless.
 If the business sells once a month an invoice for a 3% fee, its 3% of the invoice amount.
 If the business sells one invoice a year, the fee is still 3% based on the invoice value.